 Our radiology service offers various procedures for diagnosing as well as treating cancers.
-We are one of only two facilities in Dallas to offer Selective Internal Radiation Therapy (SIR-Spheres), a radioembolization procedure for liver cancer.
+We offer Selective Internal Radiation Therapy (SIR-Spheres), a radioembolization procedure for liver cancer.
 SIR-Spheres uses microscopic beads containing radioactive material that are injected through a catheter to target liver tumors.

 The examinations our Oncology Imaging Program provides include:

 - Computed tomography (CT) scans

 - Diagnostic mammography

 - Nuclear medicine bone scans and uptakes, including radioactive iodine (I-131) whole body scans